Lee Westwood books Open return but Ian Poulter and son Luke miss out

 Portrush-born ex-US Open champion Graeme McDowell also came up short.

-Lee Westwood made light of jet lag to book his return to The Open after a two-year absence after winning his qualifier in Scotland.
+Lee Westwood made light of jet lag to book his return to The Open following a two-year absence after winning his qualifier in Scotland.

 However, his former Ryder Cup and current LIV Golf team-mate Ian Poulter and his son Luke – and Portrush-born ex-US Open champion Graeme McDowell – all came up short in their bids to make the final major of the year.